EmilianC/Gemcutter/Resources/Docs/AssetManager.md

 metaData, the Encoder will be used to validate the integrity of the metaData and update it to the latest version.

 Packing the workspace will prepare all assets for use by the game.
 By default, an output folder called `Assets` will be created adjacent to the Workspace.
-All assets with an associated Encoder will be converted using the DLL and saved to the Assets folder.
+All assets with an associated Encoder will be converted and saved to the Assets folder.
 Any remaining assets are copied 1:1 to the folder.
 The output folder is populated with the same folder structure as the workspace.

 In the default `Manual` packing mode, all assets will be processed when a packing operation is started.